Andres-G-Gomez/andres-g-gomez.github.io/_projects/8_project.md

 ## <u>Image Classification Models</u>
-Various state-of-the-art image classification models were evaluated in this project, each offering unique architectural features and performance characteristics.
-These models include VGG16, ResNet18, DenseNet121, ResNet152, and Vision Transformer (ViT).
-VGG16, known for its simplicity and effectiveness, comprises 16 layers and achieved remarkable accuracy on the ImageNet dataset.
-ResNet18 and ResNet152 utilize residual connections to address the vanishing gradient problem, offering deeper architectures with improved performance.
-DenseNet121 employs dense blocks for efficient feature reuse, while ViT represents a breakthrough in computer vision with its transformer architecture, allowing for the capture of long-range dependencies in images.
-By exploring these diverse models, we aimed to identify the most suitable architecture for accurate and robust classification of Chest X-Ray images.
+We evaluated several state-of-the-art image classification models, each with unique features and performance characteristics: VGG16, ResNet18, DenseNet121, ResNet152, and Vision Transformer (ViT).
+VGG16 is known for its simplicity and effectiveness with 16 layers.
+ResNet18 and ResNet152 use residual connections to mitigate the vanishing gradient problem, while DenseNet121 employs dense blocks for efficient feature reuse.
+ViT captures long-range dependencies using transformer architecture.
+This diverse exploration aimed to identify the most suitable model for accurate and robust Chest X-Ray image classification.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">